Information Theoretic cutting of a cake: Proofs for explicit Divide and Choose

-For proving this, we will use the existing results on the Empirical Coordination version of the channel simulation problem which is summarized as follows.
-Assume two terminals have samples of random variables $X_1$ and $X_2$ with joint pmf $p(x_1,x_2)$.
+For achievability, we use the existing results on the empirical coordination, which is summarized as follows.
+Assume two terminals have i.i.d.\~samples of random variables $X_1$ and $X_2$ with joint pmf $p(x_1,x_2)$, i.e.\ $p(x_1^n, x_2^n) = \prod_{i=1}^n p(x_{1,i}, x_{2,i})$.
 The goal is to simulate the channel $p(y_1, y_2|x_1,x_2)$ and generate $Y_1$ and $Y_2$ in terminals $1$ and $2$ respectively.
 Since the first terminal has only access to $X_1$ while $Y_1$ is dependent on both $X_1$ and $X_2$, which is the same story for the second terminal, the two terminals need to communicate with some rate in order to gain information about the other terminal so that they can simulate the channel.
-This process could be done during $r$ rounds in $n$ consecutive i.i.d. samples, i.e.\ $p(x_1^n, x_2^n) = \prod_{i=1}^n p(x_{1,i}, x_{2,i})$.
-In the coordination version of the problem, the two terminals are supposed to generate jointly typical sequences of $Y_1^n$ and $Y_2^n$ with $X_1^n, X_2^n$ with high probability.
-Yassaee et al.\ have derived the rate region for this problem in \cite{yassaee2012}.
+This process could involve multiple rounds of communication in general.
+The two terminals need to generate jointly typical sequences of $Y_1^n$ and $Y_2^n$ with $X_1^n, X_2^n$ with high probability.
+Substituting $X_1$ by $V_A$, $X_2$ by $V_B$, $Y_1$ by $D$ and $Y_2$ by a constant, say $0$, one can observe from the result of \cite{yassaee2012} that empirical coordination holds if $R>I(V_B;U|V_A)$.
+Using properties of typical sequences,